sophiamitchellette/3601-S16-lab3_angular/README.md

 # CSCI 3601 Lab #3 - Angular
-In this lab you will learn to use AngularJS.
+In this lab you will learn to use AngularJS to simplify the addition of interactive elements such as forms to your projects, as well as

 Your specific tasks for this lab can be found in the [LABTASKS.md](LABTASKS.md) file in this repository.